chargebyte/chargebyte-docs/docs/source/development.rst

       └── toolchain
           └── toolchain.cmake

 #.
-Create a new :code:`build_tarragon` directory in the EVerest project directory (e.g. within your own EVerest
+Create a new :code:`build_csom` directory in the EVerest project directory (e.g. within your own EVerest
    module project directory or :code:`everest-core` if you want to build the everest-core modules):

    .. code-block:: console

       cd ../{MyEVerestModule}
-      mkdir build_tarragon
+      mkdir build_csom
-      cd build_tarragon
+      cd build_csom

 #.
-Run the following command inside the `build_tarragon` directory to configure the build:
+Run the following command inside the `build_csom` directory to configure the build:

    .. code-block:: console